arun-career/NumberSequencesGenerator/README.md

 ## Technical Components:

 * `Generator.Web` is the MVC web application that interacts with the user (UI module).
-		* This appliaction has been extended to implement Web APIs and Angular JS.
+This appliaction has been later extended to implement Web APIs and Angular JS.
 *  Note: Please modify the RouteConfig.cs file to redirect the home page appropriately.
 * `Generator.Business` is the library that contains the business logic.
 * `Generator.Business.Tests` is the testing project that tests the business library.